Sponsorship

 3. For people seeking a substance-free and sober life (we are community partners with The Phoenix).

-4. Art Students that attend the Lumonics School of Light Art (students have ranged from 8 to 85 so far)
+4. Art Students that attend the Lumonics School of Light Art (students have ranged in age from 8 to 85 so far) (we are community partners with the Denver Public Schools Foundation).

 One of the videos shown at Lumonics Immersed, Mountain Meditation 3 by Marc Billard, was accepted in the upcoming Tilting West: Defining A New Legacy Exhibition at the Arvada Center for the Arts and Humanities.
 The exhibit opens June 3 and ends on August 23, 2026.
 Here is an excerpt: